microsoft/ARI/Automation/README.md

 <br/>

-### This section explain how to create an Automation Account to run Azure Resource Inventory automatically.
+### This section explains how to create an Automation Account to run Azure Resource Inventory automatically.

 <br/>